 The Harman Kardon Bluetooth speaker is available in two colors classic black and white.
 If you are going to take it on the road or if you have young children, I think black is your best bet to avoid a dirty looking speaker.
 But if you plan to keep it in your bedroom and not stray too far and if it fits your preference, the white version will work well and look really cool.

 At top volume, there is no distortion.
-The Harman Kardon Go+Play is not as loud as some similar speakers on the market but the sound is a much more sophisticated Hifi sound with a very even sound signature , but still plenty loud to upset the neighbours.
+The Harman Kardon Go+Play is not as loud as some similar speakers on the market but the sound is a much more sophisticated Hifi sound with a very even sound signature, but still plenty loud to upset the neighbors.

 Sound frequency analysis